anaptecs/jeaf-generator.io/uml-modeling-guide/modeling-guidelines.md

 ### Structure of the UML Model

-In this section we will describe a proposal how to structure your UML model in combination with [MagicDraw UML](https://www.3ds.com/products-services/catia/products/no-magic/magicdraw/) our recommended UML Modelling Tool (also see [UML Modelling Tools](/uml-modeling-guide/uml-modeling-tools)).
+In this section we will describe a proposal how to structure your UML model in combination with [MagicDraw UML](https://www.3ds.com/products-services/catia/products/no-magic/magicdraw/) our recommended UML Modeling Tool (also see [UML Modeling Tools](/uml-modeling-guide/uml-modeling-tools)).

-Of course JEAF Generator do not require this structure but as part of our modelling guidelines we also would like to make a proposal how to structure your UML model.
+Of course JEAF Generator do not require this structure but as part of our modeling guidelines we also would like to make a proposal how to structure your UML model.

 Hopefully this will provide some benefit to you.
 If not just ignore it.